How to Get Into Vassar: Admissions Stats + Tips

 1. Achieve a high GPA while taking the most challenging classes available.

-Vassar is currently test-optional in light of COVID-19, but we recommend taking the SAT or ACT if you can safely do so.
-Moreover, you should submit scores if they are at or above the 25th percentile for the college (1380 SAT and 32 ACT), since students who do submit scores are admitted at higher rates than those who don’t.
-Students can get recommendations on whether or not they should apply test-optional using our free Chancing Engine.
+Vassar practices test-optional admissions, but CollegeVine recommends taking the SAT or ACT.
+Moreover, you should submit scores if they’re at or above the 25th percentile for the college (1440 SAT and 32 ACT at Vassar), since students who submit scores are generally admitted at higher rates than those who don’t.
+Students can get recommendations on whether or not they should apply test-optional using our free chancing engine.

 Because Vassar superscores, it’s a good idea to take the SAT or ACT 2-3 times to maximize your overall score.

 To improve your SAT/ACT score, check out these free CollegeVine resources:

 - How to Get a Perfect 1600 Score on the SAT

 - How to Get a Perfect 36 Score on the ACT

 - More SAT Info and Tips

 3. Cultivate a strong portfolio of extracurriculars.

 Selective colleges like Vassar evaluate activities according to the 4 Tiers of Extracurriculars.
 Tier 1 is considered the most prestigious and unique and Tier 4 is considered the most common—activities admissions committees see routinely.